-We are a group practice who serves a diverse and dynamic clientele in New York City.
-We work swiftly and thoroughly, with passion and compassion to serve the needs of our clients in this fast-paced city.
-We strive to work ethically and morally sound and reduce/eliminate bias to gender, race and culture.
-The quality of our services matter to us and our clinicians are extremely well-trained professionals and experienced in a variety of approaches and theories who work creatively and with compassion.
+At SYNC, We integrate a variety of psychological theories into our work and we work swiftly and thoroughly, with passion and compassion to serve the needs of our clients may it be in this fast-paced city or in the community-oriented Mid-Hudson Valley.
+We strive to work ethically and morally sound and reduce/eliminate bias to gender, race, and culture, and increase social-political awareness.
+The quality of our services matters to us and our clinicians are extremely well-trained professionals and experienced in a variety of approaches and theories who work creatively and with compassion.

 To see a clinician from our team, please fill out the contact form on the “getting started” page. http://syncpsych.com/get-started/contact

-Certified Laban and Kestenberg Movement Analyst (CMA, KMP)
+Founder and Clinical Director of SYNC, Licensed Psychologist/ Psychoanalyst, Dance Movement Therapist (BC-DMT), Certified Laban and Kestenberg Movement Analyst (CMA, KMP)

 English and German speaking

-Clinical Psychologist, PhD
+Licensed Psychologist, PhD

 Armin Kelleter received his M.A. in General Psychology and his Ph.D. in Clinical Psychology from the New School for Social Research in New York where he was trained in a range of therapeutic approaches including long and short-term Psychodynamic Therapy, as well as cognitive-behavioral approaches including standard Cognitive-Behavior Therapy (CBT) and Schema Therapy.
-He has received Intensive training in Dialectical Behavior Therapy (DBT) from the Linehan Institute and has extensive training and experience in other mindfulness-based and meditative approaches.
+He has received intensive training in Dialectical Behavior Therapy (DBT) from the Linehan Institute and has extensive training and experience in other mindfulness-based and meditative approaches.

 Dr. Kelleter’s clinical experience includes work in hospitals with inpatient and outpatient populations, school-based mental health, as well as community and geriatric mental health.
 He has experience working with individuals experiencing a wide range of difficulties including depression, anxiety, psychotic conditions, and the assessment and treatment of personality disorders.

-Clinical Psychologist, PsyD
+Clinical Psychologist, PhD; Postdoctoral Fellow

-Carlos Padrón, MA, MPhil, LP
+Carlos Padrón, MA, MPhil, LP – Supervisor

 Carlos Padrón is a bilingual (Spanish, English) licensed psychoanalyst/psychotherapist who has advanced training in psychoanalysis at the Institute for Psychoanalytic Training and Research (IPTAR), a component member of the International Psychoanalytic Association.
 He originally studied philosophy, then earned an MA in philosophy with a concentration in psychoanalysis at the New School for Social Research, and finally an MPhil in Latin American literature at New York University.